 In 1941 Harts father moved the family to Broken Hill, he believed firmly in educating his children, enrolling them at Marist Brothers Catholic College.
 Hart went on to achieve an eighth grade education before starting his first job as a bakery delivery driver, delivering bread on a horse and cart.
 Twelve months later he left the job after contracting peritonitis, which almost took his life.
 According to Hart, he started working at 19 years old in the mines, which seemed like a rite of passage in those days, if you were born and raised in Broken Hill.
 During his time underground Hart would for fill his growing interest in art, by painting on his breaks on the lunch room walls, on lifts, doors and anything else he could find to paint on.
 (Hart, 2007, 17-18).

 Hart had a larrikin style of painting, and a style that did not mesh with the traditional and historical styles and influences of painting at the time, and some would suggest an unorthodox way of painting.
 He was known to shoot paint straight out of a canon, and bomb paint out of balloons or drop it from a plane, in an attempt to experiment with paint, and the general novelty of the process.
-Hart ever the artist, explored numerous artistic avenues venturing into etchings, silk screening and turning his hand to sculpture.
+Pro Hart Artist, explored numerous artistic avenues venturing into etchings, silk screening and turning his hand to sculpture.
 He often blew up sheet metal with dynamite, before shooting it with a machine gun, and welding it together (Sysum, n.d)(Hart, 2007, 62).
 According to son David Hart, the most interesting sculpture his father produced, was an ephemeral one to launch an exhibition at the Elderfine art gallery in Adelaide.
 Hart froze champagne bottles inside 100 pound ice blocks, and then placed steel welded flowers on top.
 The concept was that people had to guess how long it would take for the ice to melt, and as they melted the champagne was available for the public consumption (Hart, 2007, 62)

 Hart refused to be a conformist, too him it was about the finished painting, and not what it was painted on.
 He painted murals on cars and car bonnets, refrigerators, underground in crib tins, on t-shirts, beer kegs, police cars, motorbikes, aircrafts, pipe organs, and even on an excavator all in the name of charity (Hart,2007, 63).